Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 The goal is to provide achievable versus actual QUIC Throughput results for the Socket Buffer size tested when no fragmentation occurs and to provide a clear relationship between these 3 metrics and user experience.
 As an example, for the same Transfer Time Ratio, a better QUIC Efficiency could be obtained at the cost of higher Buffer Delays.

+## Using Multiple QUIC Streams
+In addition to opening multiple connections, QUIC allows data to be exchanged over fully multiplexed streams.
+The primary goal of the methodology relates to ensuring the capacity of a managed network to deliver a particular SLA using QUIC.
+As the NUT cannot observe the number of streams opened for a QUIC connection, we do not expect the NUT to apply specific policies based on the number of streams.
+In the basic test scenario, A QUIC TTD MAY use two streams over a single connection where one stream is a test stream filling the BDP of the NUT and the other is a control stream used for controlling the test and exchanging test results.

+Implementers of a QUIC Throughput test may however want to use multiple streams in parallel.
+On one hand, using multiple streams over a single QUIC connection may result in a variable number of STREAM frames per packet, with the actual numbers depending on the number of streams, the amount of data per stream, and the QUIC implementation {{marx2020same}}.
+This overhead variability may lower the QUIC Efficiency, increase the QUIC Transfer Time Ratio, and more generally reduce the reproducibility of the test with respect to the capacity of the NUT to provide a SLA.

+On the other hand, using multiple streams over a single connection is a typical scenario for using QUIC and one of the selling-point of the protocol compared to TCP.
+Unstable networks in particular those with a high packet loss are expected  benefit from stream multiplexing.
+Implementing more complex scenarios in a QUIC Throughput test to better represent the use-cases of the NUT is possible.
+A QUIC TTD MAY use multiple test streams to fill the BDP of the NUT.
+In such case, the QUIC TTD SHOULD also run the test using a single test stream in order to facilitate root-cause analysis.
+The specific parameters of a scenario using multiple test streams depends however on the use-case being considered.
+For instance, emulating multiple HTTP/3 browsing sessions may involve a large number of short-lived small streams, while emulating real-time conversationnal streaming sessions may involve long-lived streams with large chunks of data.
+Details for such scenarios and relevant QoE influence factors are out-of-scope of the proposed methodology.

+## 1-RTT and 0-RTT

 ## Results Interpretation

 For cases where the test results are not equal to the ideal values, some possible causes are as follows:

-   - Network congestion causing packet loss, which may be inferred from a poor Normalised QUIC Efficiency % (i.e., higher Normalised QUIC Efficiency % = less packet loss).
+   - Network congestion causing packet loss, which may be inferred from a poor Normalised QUIC Efficiency % (i.e. higher Normalised QUIC Efficiency % = less packet loss).

    - Too many QUIC streams in parallel or an inefficient QUIC implementation with regards to protocol overheads may be inferred from a poor QUIC Efficiency at both the sender and receiver sides (i.e. low QUIC Efficiency but high Normalised QUIC Efficiency).

    - Rate limiting by traffic policing may cause packet loss (i.e. low Normalised QUIC Efficiency).

-   - Network congestion causing an increase in RTT, which may be inferred from the Buffer Delay Percentage (i.e., 0% = no increase in RTT over baseline).
+   - Network congestion causing an increase in RTT, which may be inferred from the Buffer Delay Percentage (i.e. 0% = no increase in RTT over baseline).

    - Rate limiting by traffic shaping may also cause an increase in RTT.